SidneyMerovingian/All-tech-All-surveyed-Initialization/README.md

 2. DO NOT USE THE FASTEST TIME IN THE FIRST MONTH YOU ENABLED THE "Research Every Technology" EDICT.
 IT IS VERY LIKELY TO CAUSE A CRASH !

 Recent Update:
-(1.17 ver. --> 1.18 ver.)
+(1.18 ver. --> 1.19 ver.)
+1. Add Anthelion( iridescent titan laser );
+2. Add Hyperdimensional Armor( super armor );
-1. Add Curvature Truster( super fast );
+3. Add Hyperdimensional Complex( super auxiliary component );
-2. Add planet edict Reclaim Wasteland( Add 1 more tile to your planet );
+4. Add planet edict Abandon Planet( kill all the population and remove all the buildings on the planet );
-3. Add country edict Everybody Loves Us( Make other civilizations friendlier);
-4. Add country edict Become Fallen Empire( Change your country type ).
+5. Add country edict Automatic Fleet Production( You will recieve a free fleet every year );
+6. Add country edict Automatic Species Purge( Replace all the alien species within your border with your own species every month );
+7. Add policy A&AI Edicts( You can choose to disable all the edicts in this mod ).

 Contents: